Wildlife of Iran: Flora

-More than 8,200 plant species are grown in Iran.
-The land covered by Iran's natural flora is four times that of the Europe's.

 Fauna

 Iran's living fauna includes 34 bat species, Indian grey mongoose, small Indian mongoose, golden jackal, Indian wolf, foxes, striped hyena, leopard, Eurasian lynx, brown bear and Asian black bear.
 Ungulate species include wild boar, urial, Armenian mouflon, red deer, and goitered gazelle.

-Domestic ungulates are represented by sheep, goat, cattle, horse, water buffalo, donkey and camel.
-Bird species like pheasant, partridge, stork, eagles and falcons are also native to Iran.

 Endangered

-As of 2001, 20 of Iran's mammal species and 14 bird species are endangered.
+As of 2001, 20 of Iran's mammal species and 14 bird species were endangered.
 Endangered species in Iran include the Baluchistan bear, Asiatic cheetah, Caspian seal, Persian fallow deer, Siberian crane, hawksbill turtle, green turtle, Oxus cobra, Latifi's viper, dugong, Panthera pardus tulliana, Caspian Sea wolf, and dolphin.
-At least 74 species of Iranian wildlife are listed on the IUCN Red List, a sign of serious threats to the country’s biodiversity.
-Majlis has been showing disregard for wildlife by passing laws and regulations such as the act that lets the Ministry of Industries and Mines (Iran) exploit mines without the involvement of the Department of Environment (Iran), and by approving large national development projects without demanding comprehensive study of their impact on wildlife habitats.
+At least 74 species of Iranian wildlife are listed on the IUCN Red List, a sign of serious threats to the country's biodiversity.
+Majlis have shown disregard for wildlife by passing laws and regulations such as the act that lets the Ministry of Industries and Mines exploit mines without the involvement of the Department of Environment, and by approving large national development projects without demanding comprehensive study of their impact on wildlife habitats.

 The leopard's main range overlaps with that of bezoar ibex, which occurs throughout Alborz and Zagros mountain ranges, as well as smaller ranges within the Iranian Plateau.
 The leopard population is very sparse, due to loss of habitat, loss of natural prey, and population fragmentation.
 Apart from bezoar ibex, wild sheep, boar, deer, and domestic livestock constitute leopard prey in Iran.